-To provide walking and biking directions, we use an open source routing software called OpenTripPlanner.
-To detect the best bike routes OpenTripPlanner uses the open data in OpenStreetMap.
-As a result, if you know of better bike routes than the ones suggested through our platform, some routing problems can be fixed by correcting and improving the data in OpenStreetMap.
+To provide walking and biking directions, we use an open-source routing software called OpenTripPlanner.
+To detect the best bike routes, OpenTripPlanner uses the data from OpenStreetMap.
+As a result, if you know better bike routes than the ones suggested through our platform, you can fix routing problems by correcting and improving the data in OpenStreetMap.

 OpenStreetMap is like Wikipedia, but for a global map.
 Anyone can edit it.

-RideAmigos updates our routing every night based on the latest OpenStreetMap data, so a change made to OpenStreetMap data can potentially provide better biking or walking directions on RideAmigos’ sites the next day, without any intervention by RideAmigos support staff, potentially expediting resolution of routing issues if you’re experiencing them.
+RideAmigos updates our routing every night based on the latest OpenStreetMap data; a change made to OpenStreetMap data can potentially provide better biking or walking directions on RideAmigos’ sites the next day, without any intervention by RideAmigos support staff.
+This can expedite resolution of routing issues if you’re experiencing them.

 Let’s look at some of the issues that may arise in OpenStreetMap that can affect routing and then provide some guidance on how to correct those issues.